Context menu

 These actions are available through the context menu or via shortcut keys:

-When an appointment is split, it is not necessarily split in two even parts.
-Instead, just like the copy and paste functions, the cut off point is the mouse's position at the time of opening the context menu or entering the keyboard combination.
-It is important to know that the snap interval settings may adjust the final value.
-For instance, when the snap interval is set to 1 hour, splitting an appointment at 10:15 will be adjusted to 10:00.
+A split does not necessarily produce two even parts.
+As with the copy and paste functions, the cut-off point is the mouse position at the moment you open the context menu or enter the keyboard combination.
+Keep in mind that the snap interval setting may adjust the final value.
+For example, with a snap interval of 1 hour, splitting an appointment at 10:15 is adjusted to 10:00.

-The end dates of the appointments will not change if the calendar mode is switched on.
-The total working time remains the same, albeit divided by two separate appointments.
+The end dates of the appointments do not change when calendar mode is switched on.
+The total working time stays the same, divided across two separate appointments.

 Drag and drop validationโ